Getting Rich Takes Willpower: Why Give Up When You Can Keep Going?

 The best two real estate platforms are:

-1) Fundrise: Washington D.C.-based Fundrise was founded in 2012 and is the most innovative real estate crowdfunding platforms for non-accredited investors.
-They are pioneers of the eREIT and have launched an Opportunity Fund to take advantage of new tax rules.
+1) Fundrise: Washington D.C.-based Fundrise was founded in 2012 and is the most innovative real estate crowdfunding platforms for all investors.
+They are pioneers of the eREIT, private real estate funds, for everyday investors to diversify into high-quality residential and industrial real estate across the country.
+Fundrise currently manages over $3 billion for over 300,000 investors.

 2) CrowdStreet: Portland-based CrowdStreet was founded in 2014 and focus their deals in 18-hour cities, secondary cities which are cheaper and may have higher growth potential.
 CrowdStreet is mainly for accredited investors who are looking for ways to tap the mid-market, heartland of America real estate opportunities.